One of the greatest venture building success stories is GCash, one of the most popular mobile wallets in the Philippines.

 GCash is a mobile wallet where users make payments and receive cash through SMS.
 It was the telecommunications company’s first venture into the fintech industry.

-- The money stored in the account can be used in several ways including paying for food in restaurants, cashing out via a local payment partner, transferring to a bank account for ATM withdrawal, and remitting cash locally or internationally.
+• People can then use the money stored in the account in several ways including paying for food in restaurants, cashing out via a local payment partner, transferring to a bank account for ATM withdrawal, and remitting cash locally or internationally.

 However, in 2006, GCash’s 1 million users were only a fraction of Smart Money’s 7 million users.
 In 2007, GCash’s $19.7 million transaction volume was minuscule compared to Smart Money’s $1.3 billion.